JackRNash/Neural-Style-Transfer/README.md

 I've trained two models, one on The Scream and one on Starry Night.
 They're saved in the files `scream.pth.tar` & `starry_night.pth.tar` and an explanation of how they can be accessed is in `predict.py`(also shown at the bottom of the notebook).
 You can also *slowly* generate images in any style using `slowNST.py`.
 Also, you can stylize gifs!

 ## Gifs you say?
 Yeah!
-Any model you train on stylizing images can also be applied to gifs(and in theory videos, although currently I haven't coded support for that) Here are a couple gifs that were generated using the trained models.
+Any model you train on stylizing images can also be applied to gifs(and in theory videos, although currently I haven't coded support for that).
+Here are a couple gifs that were generated using the trained models.
 The code can be found in `predict.py`.

 | Orginal | Scream | Starry Night|
 | ---- | ---- | ---- |